daihocmo/learn-vietnamese/docs/index.md

-## An optimized approach to learning Japanese
+## An optimized approach to learning Vietnamese

 Welcome to Immersion-Based Vietnamese Learning, a website made for Vietnamese learners and people interested in language learning more generally.